-How to Know if You Used 3M Dual-Ended Earplugs
+How Do I Know If I Used 3M Dual-Ended Earplugs?

 The 3M dual-ended earplugs in question were used by all branches of the military except the Navy between 2003-2015.
 They were often provided to soldiers via large bins.
 The dual-ended earplugs in question are believed to be the only dual-ended earplugs used by the military during that time.
 They have a green side and a yellow side, each with three pflanges.
 The yellow side has a tiny hole in it which is intended to allow soldiers to hear orders but block out potentially damaging noise, while the green (or olive green) side is sold and is intended to prevent all noise while in blast zones.